 As he lay dying he tried to get his wishes in writing, but it was much too late.
 The result, his young, inexperienced and possibly psychotic son became the next King.
 The 7 Kingdoms were immediately thrown into war with each House fighting for its own interests.
 King Joffrey, wife Cersei and father-in-law Tywin Lannister took complete control over the Crown.

 The lesson to be learned from Robert Beratheon’s mistakes: Plan your estate.
 Realize that when you die, your wishes should be well in order and in writing or the results could be family squabbles, Probate and loss due to taxes.
-Draw up your Will and seek advice from a qualified attorney on how to plan your estate.
+Draw up your Will and seek advice from a qualified probate attorney on how to plan your estate.

 Use your resources

 The House of Tyrell has the most valuable resources that the people of Westeros need.
 The southern land owned by the Tyrells is filled with natural resources that are valuable to the Kingdoms.
 The Tyrell family wisely uses the resources to leverage their power.
 The family unites with the Lannister family, funding them, because of the advantages it will have for the Tyrells.
 The Tyrells use the wealth their natural resources have created to build up their military power.

 The Tyrells have taught us that if you have natural resources and skills, you can use them to build your finances.
 You can convert those assets into money.
 The Tyrells are perhaps the wisest of business people in the 7 Kingdoms.